Research Seminar Series

 Fiona Probyn-Rapsey (Semester 2)

+The making and unmaking of the future is an ongoing preoccupation.
 Evoking anxiety and hope in equal measures, futurity is paradoxically already always here.
-But who and what lives or dies in our visions for the future?
+But who and what belongs to our visions for the future?
 How will we navigate differing desires and disparate possibilities?
 What kinds of bodies, imaginaries, communities and values do these possible futures hold in tension?
 And what do these possibilities tell us about our here and now?